SpockBauru/CSG_Terrain/README.md

 When creating a new Path3D as child of the CSG Terrain node, the path node will contain various extra parameters:

 **Width:** The number of terrain vertices affected on each side of the curve.
-The value 2 will affect 2 vertices on each side, the number 0 will only affect the closest vertex.
+The value 2 will affect 2 vertices on each side, the number 0 will not affect the terrain.

 **Smoothness:** Amount of curvature around the path.
 Value 1 will smoothly lower the curve.
 Zero will create a flat slope with the height of the curve.

-**Path Texture:** Enabling this option a texture will be drown on the terrain right below the curve.
+**Paint Width:** How many pixels around the path that will be painted bellow the curve.
 You can choose the texture in the [Terrain Material](#terrain-material).

-**Texture Width:** How many pixels around the path that will be painted.

-**Texture Smoothness:** How much the path texture will blend with the terrain.
+**Paint Smoothness:** How much the path texture will blend with the terrain.
 Zero will cause blockness and high values will make the texture thinner.

 <p align="center" width="100%">
   <img width="500px" src="https://github.com/user-attachments/assets/d9aa2e37-deb5-41fb-bfdc-d8e0ef34e828"